Nathan Korn

 Nathan Korn (1893-1941) was an American architect and builder in New York City.

 Early life

+He was born in 1893 to Jewish parents, Abraham Korn, a physician and director of the Young Men's Hebrew Association and Julia Rotholz.

-Korn was educated at Cooper Union and Columbia University.
+He was educated at Cooper Union and Columbia University.His father died in 1918.

 Career

-He was known for reconstructing Russeks department stores.
+He was known for reconstructing Russeks department stores in Manhattan, Brooklyn, and Chicago.
 His firm designed and built residential apartment buildings in Manhattan.